DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `deployments`{ #deployments }

 :   **Required**-*[Deployment](../deployment.md)*<br>
-    Mapping of characteristics of the Deployment (i.e. Cloud or Edge infrastructure) for every Microservice associated to the DMA Tuple
+    Mapping of characteristics of the Deployment (i.e. Cloud or Edge infrastructure) for every Microservice associated to the Process

 `data_assets_mapping`{ #data-assets-mapping }

 :   **Optional**-*[DataAssetsMapping](../dataassetsmapping.md)*<br>
-    Mapping required Data assets to Microservices specified in the MA Pair.
+    Mapping required Data assets to Microservices specified in the Behaviour (MA Pair).
 Not every Microservice needs a Data asset.

 `namespace`{ #namespace }